nickerso/cellml-spec-sphinx-test/source/terminology.rst

     CellML Infosets, according to the rules described in this document.

 CellML Processing Software
-    Software that processes CellML in accordance with the rules of this document.
+    Software which processes CellML in accordance with the rules of this document.

 Namespace